SR18-github/SpendSmart/README.md

 2. Expenses.

-The App will be pre-loaded with the following ten Expense categories (and more can be added by the use):
+The App will be pre-loaded with the following ten Expense categories (and more can be added by the user):
 1. Tuition fees
 2. Housing
 3. Food and drinks